franciscocoya/instagram-unfollow/README.md

 ## Bugs and issues

-Create a new specific issue which contains a short title.
-The body must be the most descriptive posible in order to solve the problem.
+Create a new specific issue with a short title.
+The body should be as descriptive as possible to solve the problem.

 ## Collaboration